Convergence Rates for Random Polarizations: Notation, rearrangements, results

 \subsection{Notation}

-In what follows, $m$ will denote Lebesgue measure; $\mathcal{M}$ will denote the sigma algebra of Lebesgue measurable sets; $B_t$ will denote the ball of radius $t$ centered at the origin and $\omega_d$ will denote the surface area of $B_1$.
-The space of reflections that do not map the origin to the origin will be denoted by $\Omega$. $\sigma_{x,y}$ will denote the unique reflection that maps $x$ to $y$.
-Finally, $R(A)$ will denote the outer radius of a set $A$ and $d_H(\cdot,\cdot)$ will denote the Hausdorff distance between two sets.
+In what follows, $m$ is the Lebesgue measure with sigma algebra $\mathcal{M}$; $B_{x,r}$ is the ball of radius $r$ centered at $x$; $B_r$ is the ball of radius $r$ centered at the origin; $\kappa_d$ is the volume of $B_1$ and $\omega_d$ is the surface area of $B_1$.
+The space of reflections that do not map the origin to the origin will be denoted by $\Omega$ and $\sigma_{x,y}$ will denote the unique reflection that maps $x$ to $y$.